Bear Stearns Mortgage Pass-Through Certificates Litigation

 Intuitive Surgical Inc. Derivative Litigation

 Public School Teachers’ Pension and Retirement Fund of Chicago v.
-Gary Guthart, et al. (Cal.
-Sup.
-Crt., San Mateo Cnty.): As Co-Lead Counsel, Cohen Milstein represented the Public School Teachers’ Pension and Retirement Fund of Chicago in this derivative action against Intuitive’s directors and officers, alleging they covered up safety defects in the da Vinci robotic surgery system.
-Plaintiffs achieved a settlement one day before trial for a settlement worth $137 million.
-This consisted of extensive corporate governance reforms and included cash and options worth $20.2 million paid by the Individual Defendants back to Intuitive.
-The settlement required Intuitive Surgical to adopt extensive corporate governance, insider trading, product safety, and FDA compliance measures designed to prevent the reoccurrence of the alleged wrongdoing.
-In the plaintiff’s expert’s opinion, the reduction in the risk of recurrence of the events similar to the ones experienced (which resulted in a 30% drop in stock value and the establishment of a $100 million product liability reserve) translated into a benefit of $117 million to Intuitive and its shareholders.
+Gary Guthart, et al. (Sup.
+Crt., San Mateo Cnty., Cal.): As Co-Lead Counsel, Cohen Milstein represented investors in this derivative action.
+Plaintiffs allege that Intuitive’s directors and officers covered up safety defects in the da Vinci robotic surgery system.
+One day before trial, plaintiffs achieved a $137 million settlement consisting of extensive corporate governance reforms and cash and options worth $20.2 million.
+The corporate governance reforms include sweeping insider trading, product safety, and FDA compliance measures designed to prevent further wrongdoing.

 Novastar MBS Litigation